 Who needs tympanometry?

 A Tympanometry is not a “hearing test.”
 Instead, it can identify middle ear issues in kids with hearing problems.

 Tympanometry is usually used in conjunction with pneumatic otoscopy testing.
 The main goal is to identify signs of otitis media with effusion (OME).

 What happens during tympanometry testing?

 An audiologist will insert a probe into your child’s ear that will measure air pressure.
 The results of the tests are sent to a tympanometer and the data will be transcribed on a tympanogram.

-Are tympanometry and acoustic reflex threshold testing conclusive?
+Is tympanometry testing conclusive?

 No, this can provide the audiologist with important clues about your child’s condition.